Friday, July 30, 2010

 How to get a free online portfolio?

 Register at http://www.behance.net .
-Check out http://be.net/muidlatif (see how short this URL was given!) to see how you can sort out your portfolio, get constructive feedback and study on the statistic of people's view to their favorite style of work that you had published online.
+Check out http://be.net/muidlatif (see how short this URL was given!) to see how you can sort out your portfolio, get constructive feedback and study on the statistic of people's view to their favourite style of work that you had published online.
 From there, you will learn and continue develop other greater style for a greater creative impact.

 _